For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 Whether it's taking a daily ritual from expected to extraordinary or discovering the wonderment and beauty of anew travel destination, J.R.
 McCabe elevates the everyday with timeless taste and comfortable confidence.

+Years ago I started calling my home office space my creative studio.
 A creative studio is so much more than a home office.
 A home office is where you take care of obligations, tend to duties and responsibilities, and tackle practical matters.
 A creative studio is a sacred space devoted to ideas, inspiring projects, and manifesting goals.
 In a creative studio your to-do list is completed with lighthearted efficiency and your efforts are accomplished with comfortable confidence.

 Here are my five tips for designing a creative studio that will elevate your everyday: